 Roxi was built for Giatec’s award-winning SmartRock wireless concrete sensor.
 Through these sensors, currently being used in over 6,000 construction projects worldwide, Roxi has access to millions of data points.
 As the first truly wireless sensor introduced to the market in 2015, SmartRock is the leading concrete maturity sensor for accurate monitoring of concrete curing and hardening.
 Unlike time-consuming and error-prone break tests, or cumbersome wired sensors, Giatec’s patented maturity sensor uses a highly accurate ASTM-approved testing method.
 This has translated into faster, safer, and more economical concrete construction.

-Training Roxi for mix calibration verification was done with the help of mix data provided by; Stoneway Concrete, Central Concrete (a U.S. Concrete company), Maschmeyer Concrete Company of Florida, Hilltop Concrete, and Tomlinson.
+They did the training for Roxi for mix calibration verification with the help of mix data provided by; Stoneway Concrete, Central Concrete (a U.S. Concrete company), Maschmeyer Concrete Company of Florida, Hilltop Concrete, and Tomlinson.

 “We are very happy to have collaborated with Giatec in the development of the first ever concrete testing AI assistant.
 Now, we can assure our contractors that their data is verified because our team can easily and confidently calibrate our concrete mixes for maturity,” says Patrick Frawley, Director of Quality Assurance at Central Concrete.

-Giatec Scientific Inc. is a global company revolutionizing the construction industry by bringing smart testing technologies and real-time data collection to the forefront of every jobsite.
-Giatec’s suite of hardware & software products has leveraged advanced technologies such as; Artificial Intelligence (AI), and Internet of Things (IoT), including; wireless concrete sensors, mobile apps, and advanced non-destructive technologies (NDT) to drive innovation throughout concrete’s lifecycle.
-For more information visit www.giatec.ca.
+Giatec is a global company.
+They are revolutionizing the construction industry.
+They are doing this by bringing both smart testing technologies and real-time data collection to the forefront of every jobsite.
+Giatec’s suite of both hardware and software products has leveraged advanced technologies such as; Artificial Intelligence (AI), and Internet of Things (IoT), including; wireless concrete sensors, mobile apps, and also advanced non-destructive technologies (NDT) to drive innovation throughout concrete’s lifecycle.
+For more information, you can also visit www.giatec.ca